Cirque Corner

 Eugen (Le Vieux)

-Eugen is the guardien of the theater.
-He is also our guide.
 Stong, but vulnerable, this aging theather manager knows all and provoke us to see the darkside of «O».
+He may strike a menacing and enigmatic figure, but don't be fooled by appearances.
+The all-knowing old director - this sage, provocative guardian of the theater - serves as Philemon's indispensable guide and mentor as he ushers him through the darkness and light of life's endless adventure.
 His ghostly orchestrations take us on a timeless journey through different worlds as he makes his own transformation from dark to white.
 Everything old becomes new once more.

 Guifà (Philemon)

-He is the young Sicilian boy who we first see reading the theater rules to us.
+Every story needs a hero - particularly the story of life.
+He is the young Sicilian boy who we first meet reading the rules of the theatre to us.
 But, his curiousity and quest for adventure ends up transporting him to a magical realm where all his hopes, fears and dreams come true.
 He is the willing prisoner in this kaleidoscopic domain--the witness who is everywhere and every man.

 Le Travesti (The Transvestite)